crococoders/swift/README.md

 # Style guide & coding conventions for Swift projects 🐊

-It's basically a compilation of [raywenderlich](https://github.com/raywenderlich/swift-style-guide) & [airbnb](https://github.com/airbnb/swift) Swift style guides.
+This is basically a compilation of [raywenderlich](https://github.com/raywenderlich/swift-style-guide) & [airbnb](https://github.com/airbnb/swift) Swift style guides.
 We also used Swift naming conventions described in [API Design Guidelines](https://swift.org/documentation/api-design-guidelines)

 ## Table of Contents